nunerajender/character/README.md

 ## Running Tests

-To run the test use the following command in the gem's root directory:
+To run the tests use the following command in the gem's root directory:

     $ rake test